6 Ways to Spark Workspace Creativity

 1. Interesting stimuli to spark creativity

-Some organisations are putting careful thought into designing the office space in ways to stimulate creativity.
-For instance, a “thinking corner” where colleagues can step out of their desks to ideate, is a good solution.
-Another is co-working spaces that offer a change of environment.
+Encourage employees to put careful thought into designing the work space in ways to stimulate creativity, even while working from home.
+For instance, a “thinking corner” where they can step out of their desks to ideate, is a good solution.
 Also, having a bright room with more sunlight can do wonders to the energy.

-However, not every company has the budget to overhaul their environment.
-There can be some simple ways to do it.
-So, instead, one can jazz up the office with plants, bright paintings, lounge furniture, and brighter colours.
-Having a music room or a jukebox can also be a great idea.
-These elements can help colleagues feel more relaxed and will lead to more meaningful results.
+However, not everyone can overhaul their environment.
+Though there can be some simple ways to do it.
+So, instead, one can jazz up the work soace with plants, bright paintings, and brighter colours.
+These elements can help employees feel more relaxed and will lead to more meaningful results.

 2. Working with different teams